Rajiuddin786/CS50-Introduction-to-Python-Excercise-Code/project/README.md

 - **Date**: 20/07/2024

 ## Description
-This project is a basic implementation of the classic Tic-Tac-Toe game.
-It allows two players to play against each other by clicking on the grid to mark their moves.
-The game checks for a win or draw after each move and displays the result using a message box.
-Players can reset the game to start a new match.
+This project is a basic implementation of the simple Tic-Tac-Toe game between two player i.e, "X" and "O".
+I have  used the python inbuilt GUI "tkinter" and one of its funtionality "messagebox" for the pop-up.
+In main funtion I have make the "root" global so that other funtion can assess it.
+The root contains the basic to initiate the tkinter.
+I have also used ".title()" function to give title to the game.
+After the I called the "add_grid()" funtion to add button for the game.
+I have passed an empty 2D Matrix of 3X3 named buttons into add_grid().
+This matrix keeps a real time track of the game.
+While creating button we have pass another funtion

 ## Features
 - Two-player gameplay (Player X and Player O)